Prof. Dr. Stefanie Walter

 www.disintegration.ch

-DISINTEGRATION explores three main research questions:
+DISINTEGRATION explored three main research questions:

 1) PUBLIC OPINION.
 When and how does one country’s mass-based disintegration experience encourage or deter demands for disintegration in other countries?